 Superfoods are rich in nutrients and easily absorbed by your body.
 Here are three superfoods that can help keep you in good health and, in turn, lower your life insurance rates:

-- Salmon is high in essential Omega-3 fatty acids, which our bodies require to function normally.
+- Salmon.
+It’s high in essential Omega-3 fatty acids, which our bodies require to function normally.
 Omega-3s have also been proven to lower elevated triglyceride levels –reducing the risk of heart disease.
 And early research suggests that Omega-3s may play a role in the prevention of Alzheimers and other types of dementia.

-- Broccoli has been linked to the prevention of breast cancer.
+- Broccoli.
+It has been linked to the prevention of breast cancer.
 It is rich in glucoraphanin, which our bodies use to create the anti-cancer compound sulforaphane.
 Broccoli also contains high amounts of magnesium and calcium, both of which help regulate blood pressure.

-- Eating garlic releases hydrogen sulfide, which acts as an antioxidant and transmits cellular signals to relax blood vessels and increase blood flow – effectively lowering high blood pressure.
+- Eating Garlic.
+It releases hydrogen sulfide, which acts as an antioxidant and transmits cellular signals to relax blood vessels and increase blood flow – effectively lowering high blood pressure.

 A healthy lifestyle is comprised of more than eating well.
 To optimize your health, physical fitness is essential.
 The following benefits of exercise can lower your life insurance premiums – and overall medical expenses – substantially:

 - Weight Loss.
 Any physical activity burns calories – exercise, taking the stairs, even walking the dog.
 The more vigorous the activity, the more calories are burned.
 When the number of calories burned is greater than the number of calories ingested, you lose weight.